ironthree/fedora-update-feedback/README.md

 [bodhi-issue]: https://github.com/fedora-infra/bodhi/issues/3888

-By default, all updates in `testing` or `pending` state that the user has not submitted themselves or has already commented on are presented, sorted by ascending submission date (so, oldest to most recent update).
+By default, all updates in the `testing` state that the user has not submitted themselves or has already commented on are presented, sorted by ascending submission date (so, oldest to most recent update).

 ### requirements